-- 1. Select the Destination Format - 2.
-Select the Stream Type - 3.
-Select the Channel Layout - 4.
-Select the Sample Rate - 5.
-Input, either by drag-and-drop or by File Browser selection, the required source material in the Input Files Section - 6.
+- 1. Select the destination format - 2.
+Select the stream type - 3.
+Select the channel layout - 4.
+Select the sample rate - 5.
+Input, either by drag-and-drop or by File Browser selection, the required source material in the Input Files section - 6.
 Specify the dialog normalization setting (defaulted to -31 dBFS which is no attenuation, recommended by DTS) - 7.
 Select the desired Bit Rate.
 Note that for DTS-HD Master Audio encodes that the Bit Rates selector specifies the Core (substream) backwards compatible constant bit rate.
 DTS recommends using 1509 kbps.
-In the DTS-HD High Resolution case, the Bit Rates selector specifies the total bit rate for this stream type with a 1509 kbps @ 48 kHz Core (substream). - 8.
+In the DTS-HD High Resolution case, the bit rates selector specifies the total bit rate for this stream type with a 1509 kbps @ 48 kHz Core (substream). - 8.
 Specify any frame rate, start/end reference time information if applicable. - 9.
 Specify the destination folder and optional filename (default filename is DTSENC) - 10.
 Press Encode button.

-To enter Program Information or customize Secondary Audio parameters, select the BITSTREAM tab.
-Default Secondary Audio parameters are automatically selected prior to encode.
+To enter Program Information or customize Secondary Audio parameters, select the Default Secondary Audio parameters are automatically selected prior to encode.
 Should default values require alteration prior to encode, the user may change these settings by activating the bitstream control page.

-If downmix processing is desired, selecting the DOWNMIX tab will enable the user to modify the default downmix parameters for the selected encode.
+If downmix processing is desired, selecting the default downmix parameters for the selected encode.
 Default downmix parameters for 5.x, 6.x and 7.x channel layouts are automatically selected prior to encode.
 If the default values require alteration prior to encode, the user may change these settings by activating the downmix control page.